 What diagnostic imaging techniques does the clinic use?

-The medical centre has a full range of operations on the ankle and foot.
+The medical center has a full range of operations on the ankle and foot.
 The professional team uses minimally invasive ankle arthroscopy, endoprosthesis, alloplasty, etc. Here, surgeons performed total ankle joint replacement (InBone) for the first time in Europe.

 Are 3D technologies used in the hospital?

-At Carolina Medical Center, surgeons use 3D technology in complex cases during surgical procedures, design surgical instruments, and orthopaedic design implants.
+At Carolina Medical Center, surgeons use 3D technology in complex cases during surgical procedures, design surgical instruments, and design orthopedic implants.
 A 1:1 scale 3D model of the patient's anatomy allows surgeons to practice the procedure and try on devices before performing it.

 About the city

 Warsaw is the capital and one of the most modern cities in Poland.
-Unfortunately, Warsaw was destroyed during the Second World War, but in 4 years, the entire historic centre was restored with incredible accuracy and is now a UNESCO World Heritage Site.
+Unfortunately, Warsaw was destroyed during the Second World War, but in 4 years, the entire historic center was restored with incredible accuracy and is now a UNESCO World Heritage Site.